iambumblehead/scroungejs/README.md

 # scroungejs

 > [!WARNING]
-> This application is not suitable for production, if you plan on using it, you are on you own.
+> This application is not suitable for production and is missing many tests, if you plan on using it, you are on you own.

 ![scrounge](https://github.com/iambumblehead/scroungejs/raw/main/img/hand3.png)